 BIG RAPIDS - Freshly-squeezed orange juice, from Ferris State University's national championship-winning and Guinness Book of Records record-setting Rube Goldberg machine, will be available this week in Maine at the PopTech Conference Oct.
 17 through 19.

-Each October, PopTech brings together hundreds of leaders in the various arts and sciences in addition to business, politics and technology in the historic Maine Opera House in Camden.
+Each October, PopTech brings together hundreds of leaders in the various Arts, Sciences and Education in addition to business, politics and technology in the historic Maine Opera House in Camden.
 Receiving national acclaim on ABC's "Jimmy Kimmel Live" and NBC's "The Today Show" the team's presentation is highly anticipated.

 "Having learned of the Ferris State Rube Goldberg world-record breaking machine, PopTech felt that the team's achievement demonstrated technical ingenuity and potential for positive impact on the world, and we are proud to have them as part of this year's community of thought leaders," said Heidi Newell, project producer for PopTech.
 "On a lighter note, we are also looking forward to a custom-made glass of orange juice each morning before the speaker sessions begin."

 Learning about PopTech's interest in the machine, as well as learning they set a world record, is icing on the cake for the team, said Tom Sybrandy, a native of Lansing who enters his fifth year as a member of the Rube Goldberg team, which is comprised of students from Ferris' College of Technology.